opentelekomcloud-docs/elastic-cloud-server/umn/source/service_overview/ecs_specifications_and_types/gpu-accelerated_ecss.rst

 **Notes**

 -  The system disk of a P2 ECS must be greater than or equal to 15 GiB.
 It is recommended that the system disk be greater than 40 GiB.
+-  P2 ECSs have local NVMe SSDs attached, which will continue to be billed after the ECSs are stopped.
+To stop the ECS from being billed, delete it and its associated resources.
 -  The local NVMe SSDs attached to P2 ECSs are dedicated for services with strict requirements on storage I/O performance, such as deep learning training and HPC.
 Local disks are attached to the ECSs of specified flavors and cannot be separately bought.
 In addition, you are not allowed to detach a local disk and then attach it to another ECS.

    .. note::